Jawor: History

 Jawor was the main stronghold of the Trzebowianie tribe, one of the Polish tribes, and became part of the emerging Polish state in the 10th century.
 According to medieval chronicles the settlement was expanded in the 11th century.
 It was granted town rights between 1242 and 1275.
 As a result of the fragmentation of Poland, Jawor became part of the Duchy of Silesia, then the Duchy of Legnica from 1248, and from 1274 it was the capital of the Duchy of Jawor, the southwesternmost duchy of medieval Poland, before being integrated with the Duchy of Świdnica in 1346, part of which it remained until 1392, all the time remaining under the founding dynasty of the Piasts.
 By the end of the 13th century, stone defensive walls were erected.
 Between 1279 and 1334 the St. Martin church was built and in 1311 the St. Barbara church was renovated.
 Churches of St. Martin and St. Barbara are the oldest churches in Jawor.
 In 1324 the first hospital was founded.
 The first known image of the coat of arms of Jawor, preserved on the city seal comes from 1300.
 Jawor has grown into one of the most important centers of weaving in Lower Silesia.
 In 1329 Jawor was granted staple right by Duke Henry I of Jawor.
 In the 14th century, the first guilds were founded, bringing together furriers, tailors, clothiers and merchants.

-After loss of the town by Poland, it was then ruled by Bohemia, Hungary, Bohemia again and Austria.
+After loss of the town by Poland, it was then ruled by Bohemia and later Austria.
 The town suffered during the Thirty Years' War (1618–1648) as a result of repeated invasions, occupations, religious persecutions and epidemics.
 In 1626 it was plundered by the Austrians, in 1633 briefly occupied by Saxony and recaptured by Austria, in 1639 occupied by the Swedes and in 1640 recaptured by Austria, in 1642 occupied by the Swedes, then the Austrians and again the Swedes, finally captured in 1648 by the Austrians, who plundered and burned the town and expelled its inhabitants.
 After the war, in accordance with the Peace of Westphalia, the so-called Church of Peace was built, however, the Protestants were still being discriminated against by the Austrian administration.